-The F-16 or the Viper has played vital roles in most of America’s wars with the most recent being in support of Operation Iraqi Freedom.
-This kind of plane is a complicated device meant to be handled by highly qualified pilots and this type of fighter aircraft is what Monessa Catuncan navigates.
+The F-16 or the Viper has played vital roles in most of America’s war with the most recent being in support of Operation Iraqi Freedom.
+This kind of plane is a complicated device meant to be handled by highly qualified pilots with nerves of steel and this type of fighter aircraft is what Monessa Catuncan navigates.

 Capt.
 Monessa Catuncan was highlighted by the Asian Journal for her exceptional accomplishments as a pilot of an F-16 fighter jet.
 She is the youngest daughter of Filipino immigrants Mr. & Mrs. Ramon Catuncan, formerly lives in Pasay City and Olongapo City but now situated in Mesquite, Texas.

-But before Monessa even set foot to the elite US Air Force, this humble Pinay, like almost everybody else earned her way to success.
+But before Monessa even set foot to the elite US Air Force, this humble Fil-Am, like almost everybody else earned her way to success.

 He said her daughter’s favorite foods are adobo, afritada, and kare-kare.